Masouma864/Loaderboard-App/README.md

 ## Description
-   - In this activity we  set up a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
+   - In this activity I continue working on the Leaderboard list app, sending and receiving data from/to the Leaderboard API.

 -Send and receive data from an API.